actions-marketplace-validations/getkimball_deploy-action/README.md

         env:
           KUBE_CONFIG_DATA: ${{ secrets.KUBE_CONFIG_DATA }}
         with:
+          command: |
-          args: apply deployment.yaml
+            kubectl apply deployment.yaml
 ```

 ## Config

 ### Secrets

 One or more **secrets** needs to be created to store cluster credentials. (see [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) for help on creating secrets).

 #### Basic
 - **KUBE_CONFIG_DATA**: A `base64` representation of `~/.kube/config` file.